Kenya

 Malnourished children are particularly susceptible to infections.
 In our schools, we therefore provide children with nutritious meals to strengthen their immune system.

-Contributions to our work in Kenya
+News of our work in Kenya